Italian cruiser Raimondo Montecuccoli: Design

 Raimondo Montecuccoli, which gives the name to its own sub-class, was part of the third group of Condottieri-class light cruisers.
 They were larger and better protected than their predecessors; 1,376-tons or 18.3% of her displacement were destined to armour, compared with 8% of the previous Condottieri-class groups.
 She was built by Ansaldo, Genoa, and was named after Raimondo Montecuccoli, a 17th-century Italian general in Austrian service.

 Career

 Raimondo Montecuccoli entered service in 1935 and was sent out to the Far East in 1937 to protect Italian interests in China during the Second Sino-Japanese War.
 She returned home in November 1938 after being relieved by Bartolomeo Colleoni.

+In February 1938, while docked in Melbourne, Australia, a diplomatic incident occurred after Frigo Orlando, an Italian resident of Melbourne, was allegedly assaulted by crew members aboard Raimondo Montecuccoli, with the approval of officers.
+The ship had been opened for inspection by the public.
+Australian external affairs minister Billy Hughes requested a statement of regret and financial compensation from the acting Italian consul-general in Australia.
+The incident occurred in the context of a number of previous clashes between the ship's crew and anti-Italian and anti-fascist members of the Australian public.

 During the first stages of the war in the Mediterranean, she participated in the Battle of Punta Stilo, on 9 July 1940, and in December the cruiser shelled Greek army positions north of Corfu.
 In April 1941, Raimondo Montecuccoli laid down an extensive minefield off Cape Bon, along with her sister Muzzio Attendolo and the cruisers Eugenio di Savoia and Duca D'Aosta.